jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 <button type="button">I'm a real button</button>

-Unfortunately, a pattern that is all too common, and used in the wrong circumstances is to turn a non-interactive element into a faux button.
+Unfortunately, a pattern that is all too common–and used in the wrong circumstances–is to turn a non-interactive element into a faux button.

 This will often be achieved with an ARIA role: